ssr0512/PGA-Net/README.md

 # PGA-Net
 Our PGA-Net is capable of distillating, selecting, and fusing the discriminative and attention-aware features at different scales and different levels (i.e., both semantic and natural levels).
 Meanwhile, focusing on fusing features both selectively and comprehensively, PGA-Net can demonstrate remarkable stability and encouraging performance even without  pre-training, making the model can be trained truly from scratch.
 We demonstrate the effectiveness of PGA-Net through validating on COCO and MPII benchmarks, attaining new state-of-the-art performance.

+We follow the settings of HRNet to scale the human detection bounding boxes to a fixed aspect ratio (height : width = 4 : 3).
+Then, the bounding boxes are cropped from images and resized to 128x96, 256x192 and 384x288.
+The Adam optimizer is used in training.
+The learning schedule is the same as that of HRNet for fair comparison.
+We develop our PGA on 4 NVIDIA 1080 Ti GPUs.